erik7z/nestjs-playground/README.md

             - [ ] create middleware
             - [ ] use it to intercept requests.
             - [ ] run code before the request handlers, for tasks like logging, authentication
-        - [ ] Exception Filters
-            - [ ] create exception filters and use them to handle errors.
-            - [ ] use the built-in exception filters to handle common errors.
-            - [ ] craft custom responses.
-        - [ ] Authentication and Authorization
-            - [ ] integrate authentication using JWTs, sessions, or other methods

-        - [ ] Pipes
-            - [ ] create pipes and use them to validate data.
-            - [ ] use the built-in pipes to validate data.
-        - [ ] Databases
-            - [ ] connect to a database
-            - [ ] use the built-in modules to interact with a database.
-            - [ ] use @nestjs/typeorm package.
-            - [ ] Repository pattern, and perform CRUD operations.
-        - [ ] Testing
-            - [ ] write unit tests for your NestJS application.
-            - [ ] use the built-in testing utilities.
         - [ ] Best Practices
             - [ ] Dive into the official documentation and read about best practices